Malda division

-Malda division is an administrative division within the Indian state of West Bengal.
+Malda division, also known as Gaur Banga, is an administrative division within the Indian state of West Bengal.
 This division was earlier a part of Jalpaiguri division and Presidency division.It was carved out in 2016.
 The headquarters and the largest city of the Malda Division is Malda.
 The office of divisional commissioner is temporary located in old circuit house at B. G. Road, Malda.